szhu321/phaser-demo/README.md

 # Learn Phaser
 This document will contain tutorials on Phaser related topics.
+The different demo projects will be organized in different branches.
+This main branch(this branch) will contain a starter project with phaser and typescript.

 ## Phaser 3 with Typescript
 In this section we will see how we can set up phaser 3 with typescript.
 I will be using [VS code](https://code.visualstudio.com/) as my IDE of choice.